|

 which is a set of functions, written in C, that implement regular

-as Perl, with just a few differences.
-After nearly two decades,
+Perl, with just a few differences.
+After nearly two decades, the

-was simplified by abolishing the separate "study" optimizing
+simplified by abolishing the separate "study" optimizing function;

-function; in PCRE2, patterns are automatically optimized where
+in PCRE2, patterns are automatically optimized where possible.

-possible.
-Since forking from PCRE1, the code has been extensively
+Since forking from PCRE1, the code has been extensively refactored

-refactored and new features introduced.
-The old library is now
+and new features introduced.
+The old library is now obsolete and

 As well as Perl-style regular expression patterns, some features

-appeared in Perl are available using the Python syntax.
-There is
+in Perl are available using the Python syntax.
+There is also

-also some support for one or two .NET and Oniguruma syntax items,
+support for some .NET and Oniguruma syntax items, and there are

-and there are options for requesting some minor changes that give
+options for requesting minor changes that give better ECMAScript

 The source code for PCRE2 can be compiled to support strings of